2025-2026 Calculator Verified Content

 $166.00

-The taxable gross weight isn't just the empty weight of your truck.
-It includes the:
+The taxable gross weight isn't just the empty weight of your dump truck.
+It includes:

-• Unloaded weight of any trailers it's designed to haul
+• The weight of any trailers it's designed to tow.

 Calculating Your 2290 Tax Liability